 Much like other pigmentary conditions Hori’s naevi responds well to laser treatment.

 The Q Switch laser is the arsenal of choice to effectively treat Hori’s naevus pigmentation.
-A combination of various Q Switch wavelengths and Fractora – Fractional RF treatment is often more effective than a single modality.
+A combination of various Q Switch wavelengths and fractional laser is often more effective than a single modality.
 The number of treatments required depends on the intensity of pigment and depth of pigments.
 A comprehensive consultation by the experienced Dermal Clinicians at Melbourne Laser & Aesthetic Centre is necessary to properly assess the condition.

-Immediately post treatment the pigmented area will appear darker in colour with the general area mildly inflamed.
+Immediately after the hori’s naevus treatment, the pigmented area will appear darker in colour with the general area mildly inflamed.
 The treatment is kept comfortable with a cool stream of air or contact cooling.
 The colour of the pigmented areas may appear darker following treatment.
-Any superficial pigment will flake off in the following 7 days after treatment; otherwise the deeper pigment will gradually lighten over the following weeks.
+Any superficial pigment will flake off in the following 7 days after the treatment; otherwise the deeper pigment will gradually lighten over the following weeks.
 The number of treatments required depends upon the intensity of pigment, the placement within the skin and the type of laser modality combination used.